voxel51/voxel51-docs/README.md

 3. `pip install -r requirements.txt`
 4. Run `mkdocs serve`

-If you find errors while executing `mkdocs serve` related to the docs/api and docs/ts_api folders delete them and rerun the command.
+If you find errors while executing `mkdocs serve` related to the `docs/api` and `docs/ts_api` folders delete their symlinks and rerun the command.

 To build the API docs along with the general docs you should use build.sh